Udders’ husband-and-wife duo on what it takes to create a successful Singaporean ice cream brand

 In my teenage days, my friends and I regularly found ourselves at Udders’ ice cream parlour after school hours and on weekends.
 As Easties, the Siglap outlet was our go-to hang out place, where many fond memories were made, and many scoops of ice cream were eaten.

 Founded in 2007 by husband-and-wife duo David Yim and Wong Peck Lin, Udders is known for its bold and unusual flavours.
 In particular, my favourite was the Snickers, Mars, Honeycomb and Vanilla flavour, but the alcoholic concoctions, the likes of Rum Rum Raisin and Bailey’s & Bourbon, were also popular with Singaporeans in general.

-Fifteen years since its first outlet was opened in Novena, Udders is still thriving.
-In fact, it’s a sprawling business with six outlets and 350 retail points across Singapore, and most recently, a newly opened shop in Jakarta, Indonesia.
+Sixteen years since its first outlet was opened in Novena, Udders is still thriving.
+In fact, it’s a sprawling business with six outlets and 350 retail points across Singapore and Jakarta, Indonesia.

 All that despite having to compete with a spate of new local ice cream brands that have popped up in recent years.
 The secret to the brand’s sustained success?
 Learning on the go, relentless innovation and marching to the beat of their own drum.

 The journey towards building Udders to what it is today was one filled with hard work and determination.
 Prior to starting the ice cream business, neither Yim nor Wong had any experience in F&B. At the time, Yim was working as a teacher while Wong was a consultant.

 “We really learned on the job.
 The first four months before we started, we spent many hours a day making a lot of ice cream in our kitchen.
 We were eating ice cream till the early hours of the morning.
 That first four months was a bit crazy, but at the end of it, we were able to finalise 12 flavours, and that’s how we started our first shop,” Wong recalled.